theflyingcar/dev-exercises/ruby/README.md

 Include your code for each exercise in this folder.
 You don't need to include the test file, just your solution.

-_Note: you will need to create an Exercism.io account_
+_NOTE: You will need to create an Exercism.io account_